-- Japan has implemented a total of US\$4.797 billion of assistance since 2001. - •In July 2012 at the Tokyo Conference on Afghanistan, Japan announced that it would "provide up to around US\$3 billion of assistance to Afghanistan in about 5 years from 2012 in the fields of socioeconomic development and enhancement of security capacity."
-At the present moment, a total of US\$1.457 billion of assistance has been implemented.
+- Japan has provided a total of US\$5.791 billion of assistance since 2001. - In July 2012 at the Tokyo Conference on Afghanistan, Japan announced that it would "provide up to around US\$3 billion of assistance to Afghanistan in about 5 years from 2012 in the fields of socio-economic development and enhancement of security capacity."
+As of February 2015, a total of US\$2.451 billion of assistance has been disbursed.